-PRICE TO UNDERWRITING DISCOUNTS PROCEEDS TO PROCEEDS TO SELLING PUBLIC AND COMMISSIONS COMPANY(1) STOCKHOLDER Per Share \$13.00 \$.91 \$12.09 \$12.09 Total(2) \$46,150,000 \$3,230,500 \$42,315,000 \$604,500
+TO PUBLIC UNDERWRITING DISCOUNTS AND COMMISSIONS TO COMPANY(1) SELLING STOCKHOLDER

+Per Share \$ \$ \$ \$

+Total(2) \$ \$ \$ \$

-- (1) Before deducting expenses payable by the Company estimated at \$850,000.(2) Certain stockholders of the Company have granted to the Underwriters a 30- - (2) Certain stockholders of the Company have granted to the Underwriters a 30-day option to purchase up to 532,500 additional shares of Common Stock solely to cover over-allotments, if any.
+(1) Before deducting expenses payable by the Company estimated at \$850,000.
+(2) Certain stockholders of the Company have granted to the Underwriters a 30-day option to purchase up to 532,500 additional shares of Common Stock solely to cover over-allotments, if any.
 To the extent the option is exercised, the Underwriters will offer the additional shares at the Price to Public shown above.
-If the option is exercised in full, the total Price to Public, Underwriting Discounts and Commissions and Proceeds to Selling Stockholders will be \$53,072,500, \$3,715,075 and \$7,042,425, respectively.
+If the option is exercised in full, the total Price to Public, Underwriting Discounts and Commissions and Proceeds to Selling Stockholder will be \$, \$ and \$, respectively.
 See "Underwriting."

 The shares of Common Stock are offered by the several Underwriters, subject to prior sale, when, as and if delivered to and accepted by them, and subject to the right of the Underwriters to reject any order in whole or in part.
 It is expected that delivery of the shares of Common Stock will be made at the offices of Alex.
-Brown & Sons Incorporated, Baltimore, Maryland, on or about June 25, 1996.
+Brown & Sons Incorporated, Baltimore, Maryland, on or about , 1996.

-ALEX.
-BROWN & SONS INCORPORATED
+Alex.
+Brown & Sons INCORPORATED